 In a lengthy New Year’s press conference in Paris, Hollande proposed a “responsibility pact” with business: a €30 billion reduction in social contributions, provided companies increase hiring.

 Pierre Gattaz, the head of the country’s largest employers’ union, rejects hiring targets, however, wondering, “What exactly is the magnitude of the structural reforms he announced?
 We need to have a clarification.”

 Gattaz suggests that businesses could create up to one million jobs if they are freed from excessive charges.

 Hollande made no other proposals to reduce France’s high labor costs despite admitting last year that they account in part for the country’s high unemployment rate.

-The president’s allies nevertheless hailed his new “social democratic” vision with Libération newspaper announcing that Hollande had been “set free.”
+The president’s allies nevertheless hail his new “social democratic” vision with Libération newspaper proclaiming that Hollande has been “set free.”